crcn/aerial/README.md

 - Programatically test for visual CSS issues in unit tests.
 In the future, you will be able to target any browser you want for this via [Browsertap](http://browsertap.com).
 - Visually QA test every state of your application.
 Ability to manipulate file resources and see how those changes manifest across all visual states.
-- Hook Aerial up to a code editor & build applications visually in realtime.
+- Hook Aerial up to a code editor & build applications visually in realtime (basically Tandem).

 #### App examples